Our work in mental health and suicide prevention

 - Educational settings- including schools, early childhood services, universities and registered training organisations

 - Families and carers

 - Research institutions

-- People with a lived experience of mental ill-health or suicide, with a particular focus on families and carers
+- People with a lived or living experience of mental health concerns or suicide, with a particular focus on families and carers

 - Communities - including priority populations such as Aboriginal and Torres Strait Islander peoples, people who identify as Lesbian, Gay, Bisexual, Transgender or Intersex, and those from a culturally and linguistically diverse background.